Snackmonger/aristoxenus/docs/style_guide.rst

 and under this paradigm 'doriannat7' means 'altered dorian'.

 Modifier symbols are '#', 'b', and 'nat' (= natural) plus a numeral between 2 and 7 (we do not allow for a sharp tonic, although it may be conceptually useful).
-No matter how the user attempts to rationalize a modal symbol, the parser will relate it to the canonical scales and their modes when seeking a match:
+The parser will always relate a modified modal name back to its *canonical* scale and mode name, and the modified modal name will be considered an *alias* of the canonical name:

     - mixolydianb6 -> altered aeolian
     - lydian#6 -> hemiolic lydian
     - dorian#4nat7 -> harmonic lydian

 Extended Modal Symbols
 ----------------------